RoM4iK/shopper-engine/README.md

 ## Database setup
 1. Generate migrations by `rake shopper_engine:install:migrations`
 2. Run migrations by `rake db:migrate`
+## Routes setup
+You should put this line in your routes config
+`mount ShopperEngine::Engine => "/shop"`
 ## Customer model
 1. Ensure that your model is valid Devise user model.
 2. Call `acts_as_customer ` method inside it.